Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Her practice focuses on representing major American and Canadian studios, broadcasters, independent producers, literary, artistic and business clients, in all aspects of the development, production, financing, licensing and distribution of film, television, book publishing, theatrical, music, video game and digital media projects.
+Her practice focuses on representing major American and Canadian studios, broadcasters, independent producers, literary, artistic and business clients, in all aspects of the development, production, financing, licensing and distribution of film, television, book publishing, theatrical, music and on-line/digital media projects.

 |Education|| University of Victoria (J.D., 1999)